mfkimbell/kubernetes-docker-ansible-notes/README.md

 So when you use it you get, access to protocols like websocket, gRPC, and HTTP2.
 You get more security and routing flexibility.
 It's also faster.

+## To be clear, other cloud loudbalances (AWS ALB) can also use non-standard protocols

 **gRPC**